Asphocarp/Unitodo/README.md

 - [ ] 3 more hotkeys, even for vim users.

 - [x] 0 copy-sync-file is awkward. let the frontend invoke the backend rust program every 5 second to aggregate the latest (distributed) TODOs
+- [x] 0 we need a unique id for each TODO, to support bi-directional sync (since the TODO line position may change)
+  - [x] let only unique-ensured id be editable and synced. show non-unique-ensured id in a different color, read-only.
+  - [x] let the frontend parse the content (which includes the-first-word), show it in a very advanced text-editor, where the-first-word is separated into small blocks, and each block is a button to edit part of the-first-word, and the remaining content is just editable text.
+The overall text-editor is like a text-editor in cursor.
+The overall text-editor is readonly if no unique-ensured id is present.
+  - definition of the-first-word: the-first-word is the first word after the matched pattern (TODO) in the line (separated by blank after it).
+- [x] 0 editable <- parser
+- [x] X 3 switch to SolidJS (for better performance), instead of RaectJS

 ## Best practices